 Opinion columnist, Daily Tar Heel

 The Daily Tar Heel is one of the best college newspapers in the country, and also serves as the default newspaper for all of Chapel Hill/Orange County.
 It’s that good.
 I got to be an opinion columnist for it for 1.5 years.
-You can check out my articles here, and you can also find them, with the rest of my writings, here.
+You can check out my favorite articles, plus the rest of my writings, here.

-UNC Libraries are one of the best things about this place.
-They are crammed with old books, rare books, little known books.
-I’ll be keeping a list here of ones I’ve read, and maybe you can check them out if you’re around.
+I love libraries, especially when they are crammed with old books, rare books, little known books.
+I’ll be keeping a list here of ones I’ve read, and maybe you can check them out.

 A Caribbean mystery, Agatha Christie – a fun read.